ofmla/hipfort_minicourse/README.md

 ```
 ### Run the container

-To run all the codes from the apptainer image use
+To run all the codes from the apptainer image use (note the use of the [--nv option](https://apptainer.org/docs/user/1.0/gpu.html#nvidia-gpus-cuda-standard))

 ```shell
 $ apptainer shell --nv container_hipfort_minicourse.sif